WeiXunElements/things-theme/README.md

     polymer serve

-Once running, you can preview your element at `http://localhost:8080/components/things-xmes-theme/`, where `things-xmes-theme` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-theme/`, where `things-theme` is the name of the directory containing it.

-## Example 1.
-Things XMES Theme
-`<things-xmes-theme>` Things XMES Theme